 Standard Admissions Requirements for Cybersecurity Master’s Programs

-Applying to a cybersecurity master’s program requires an excellent educational history, skills in advanced mathematics and programming and, in some cases, high scores on entrance exams.
+Being accepted to a top cybersecurity master’s program generally requires a strong showing in your undergraduate studies, skills in advanced mathematics and programming and, in some cases, high scores on entrance exams.
 Students will also be expected to maintain a 3.0 GPA during the program.

-Minimum requirements to be accepted into a master’s program include:
+Minimum requirements to be accepted into a quality master’s program generally include:

 - Bachelor’s degree in a related discipline, such as computer science, engineering, or applied mathematics

 - One year of calculus and one year of a mathematics course beyond calculus

 - Courses in data structures and programming languages, such as Java or C++